Q. How does an evaporative cooling system work in humid climates?

 A. Professional installation is recommended but can be accomplished by a skilled owner.

-A hole to accommodate the air box needs to be cut from the roof (template provided).
-The unit drops onto the roof and is sealed by foam and silicon gel and mounted using 4 bolts.
+A hole to accommodate the airbox needs to be cut from the roof (template provided).
+The unit drops onto the roof and is sealed by foam and silicone gel and mounted using 4 bolts.

 The water lines and power line, contained within a single harness, are run from the unit to the reservoir and battery.
 The harness contains two water pipes, one to feed the unit with water, the other to return water from the unit to the remote reservoir, as well as the 12V power cable.
-On golf carts the loom runs over the top of the roof and down one of the roof supports into the cart body.
+On golf carts, the loom runs over the top of the roof and down one of the roofs supports into the cart body.
 We also provide a unit where the harness runs under the roof, especially clean when you have a headliner.
-On vans the loom runs internally along the ceiling and down the side to wherever you choose to mount your reservoir.
-You can also install Fresair to use your main fresh water tank rather than the separate reservoir.
+On vans, the loom runs internally along with the ceiling and down the side to wherever you choose to mount your reservoir.
+You can also install Fresair to use your main freshwater tank rather than the separate reservoir.